WHAT'S HAPPENING AT RUSI !

 The 2022 Lunchtime address programme is about to restart, after a few problems with COVID-19 restrictions.
 These have now eased and we are looking at getting back to regular addresses.

-The first of the addresses, on TUESDSAY 19th July, will be by His Excellency the Ukranian Ambassador.
-More details about His Excellency are to be found below.
+The first of the addresses, on TUESDSAY 19th July, was by His Excellency the Ukranian Ambassador.
+Copies of his address can be obtained from the Secretary.

 To find out more about what's happening at RUSI read our newsletters!
 It's simple, just click the button below